Tomato bath is a very popular karnataka rice recipe made using tomatoes, spices and rice cooked altogether.

 The color of the rice appears orange red which is quite appealing and it is best if made with ordinary rice as that is the common way made on streets or restaurants over there but if making homemade and basmati rice is easily available, it can be made using long grain rice too.

-These are simple rice recipes which do not take up a lot of time and also taste amazing which make a good combo for either lunch or dinner if served with simple raita or any veg kurma or potato kurma or simple veg curries or gravies.
+These are simple rice recipes which do not take up a lot of time and also taste amazing which make a good combo for either lunch or dinner if served with simple raita or any veg kurma or simple veg curries or gravies.

 How to make this simple tomato rice bath: